 Abused Spots for Money Laundering Through Law Firms

 Money launders use the systems' vulnerabilities to carry out their activities, thus preventing their transactions from being monitored and detected.
 For this, every sector with money laundering risks should know its deficits and shortcomings and prepare an AML Compliance Program accordingly.
 According to some experts, law firms also have weaknesses that money launders can exploit.
 Examples of these weaknesses include:

 Lack of Due Diligence

 Infiltration of Law Firms

 According to the analysis made, it was observed that the criminals also placed someone suitable for their interests in the company for money laundering targets.
-Therefore, when recruiting law firms' staff, making due diligence at appropriate levels is necessary.
+Therefore, when recruiting law firms' staff, doing due diligence at appropriate levels is necessary.
 Not completing due diligence about the role can make the law firm more vulnerable to criminals' infiltration and exploitation when hiring staff.

-As with other institutions, the process of authentication is vital for law firms, so identity control is among the responsibilities of law firms to prevent money laundering.
+As with other institutions, the authentication process is vital for law firms, so identity control is among the responsibilities of law firms to prevent money laundering.
 Failure to provide valid identification documents could be perceived as a red flag for money laundering.
-While performing identity checks, the customers' identity is verified, and whether these persons are a PEP and whether they have previously committed, such as financial crimes, should be checked.
+While performing identity checks, the customer's identity is verified, and whether these persons are a PEP and whether they have previously committed, such as financial crimes should be checked.
 If money launderers realize that these identity checks are loose in law firms, they can take advantage of this weakness and carry out their activities.